ARMmbed/uvisor/README.md

 You will find the full uVisor documentation in the [docs](docs) folder – see our [OS-level introduction](https://github.com/ARMmbed/uvisor/raw/docs/uvisor-rtos-docs.pdf) in PDF format.

-To see how uVisor is used in practice, we created a [basic uVisor example](https://github.com/ARMmbed/mbed-os-example-uvisor).
+To see how uVisor is used in practice, we created a [basic threaded uVisor example](https://github.com/ARMmbed/mbed-os-example-uvisor).
+For interrupt support in uVisor please refer to our [uVisor interrupt example](https://github.com/ARMmbed/mbed-os-example-uvisor-irq).

 Contributions to this repository in the form of issue reporting or pull requests are welcome!
 Please make sure to read our [contribution guidelines](CONTRIBUTING.md) first.